-8. Waiting Lists
+9. Waiting Lists

-After 16 April 2016 a child's position on the waiting list is determined according to the oversubscription criteria and will be re-ranked when new children are added to the list as a result of late applications or change of preference.
+After 16 April 2021 a child's position on the waiting list is determined according to the over-subscription criteria and will be re-ranked when new children are added to the list as a result of late applications, change of preference or change of address.
 When a place becomes available this will be offered to the next child on the waiting list.
-After the 1 September 2016 children identified for placement as part of Reading Borough Council's Fair Access Protocol can be placed above those on the waiting list.
+After the 1 September 2021 children identified for placement as part of Reading Borough Council's Fair Access Protocol can be placed above those on the waiting list.
 Positions on the waiting lists may go up or down due to pupil withdrawals, new or revised applications.
-The waiting list will be kept open until end of July 2017.
+The waiting list will be kept open until end of July 2022.